 Tucked away on a quiet street off Chelsea’s bustling Kings Road, is a wonderful independent bookshop, John Sandoe Books.
-The bookshop remains in the original location on Blacklands Terrace where John Sandoe first set up shop, now spanning three side by side stores acquired over fifty years.
+Remaining in the original location on Blacklands Terrace where John Sandoe first set up shop, the bookstore now spans three side by side stores acquired over a fifty year period.

 Stepping inside, a literary haven awaits.
-John Sandoe Books has an allure of understated elegance, muted neutral tones and dark wood finishes that are calming and timeless.
-It’s easy to lose an hour or two roaming the shelves of the three levels of books that have been lovingly sourced over decades.
+John Sandoe Books has an allure of understated elegance and muted neutral tones that are calming and timeless.
+It’s easy to lose an hour or two roaming the shelves of the three levels of books that have been collected over decades.
 Originally founded in 1957 by bookseller, John Sandoe, this sixty-two year old establishment is renowned for the extensive knowledge and experience of the booksellers and their ability to track down virtually any book, even those out of print.

 John Sandoe himself passed away over a decade ago, but his little bookshop continues to thrive.
 In Sandoe’s time, he established and deeply engrained an ethos that has survived him.
 Now a British icon, John Sandoe Books has moved confidently into the millennial age, a testament to six decades of quality bookselling.

 My visit was characterised by my own clumsiness.
 Gorgeous books from floor to ceiling are a bibliophiles dream come true, right?
 Usually yes… except that I accidentally knocked a book off a table, which would not have been quite so catastrophic if it weren’t strategically acting as a bookend keeping twenty other books in place.
 This one little mishap set into motion a domino effect and an entire avalanche of books began falling all over the floor in a crashing heap.